Cutoff for Random Walks on Upper Triangular Matrices: Cutoff for Random Walks on Upper Triangular Groups

-Since $2 \eta s \le r \le 2 \eta^{-1} s$, as $w \in \mw$, and $\eta$ is a (small) constant, this last expression is $\oh{1/s^{3/4}}$.
+Since $2 \eta s \le r \le 2 \eta^{-1} s$, as $w \in \mcw$, and $\eta$ is a (small) constant, this last expression is $\oh{1/s^{3/4}}$.
 (In fact, it is $\Oh{\log s}/s$.)
-Recalling that $s \asymp p^{4/k}$ establishes \eqref{1eq:cutoff:3:<:qi}.
+Recalling that $s \asymp p^{4/k}$ establishes \cref{eq-p1:cutoff:3:<:mode-i}.
 This completes the proof. \end{Proof}

-It remains to state and proof the claim regarding $\ex{L(I')}$.
+It remains to state and prove the claim regarding $\ex{L(I')}$.
 We actually state and prove a slightly more general claim, that we are then able to use in the analysis of the $d \times d$ matrices.

-\begin{clm} Let $m \in \bn$ and $\eta \in (0,1)$.
+\begin{clm} Let $m \in \mbn$ and $\eta \in (0,1)$.
 Let $\bra{w_1, ..., w_m}$ be arbitrary positive integers satisfying $w_i/w_j \in [\eta^2, \eta^{-2}]$ for all $i, j \in [m]$.
-For each $k \in \bra{1, ..., m}$, let there be $w_k$ balls of colour $k$; write $r \coloneqq \sum_{k=1}^m w_k$ for the total number of balls.
+For each $k \in \bra{1, ..., m}$, let there be $w_k$ balls of colour $k$; write $r \cq \sum_{k=1}^m w_k$ for the total number of balls.
 Choose a uniform permutation of the balls on positions $\bra{1, ..., r}$.
 For each $k \in \bra{1, ..., m}$, let $L_k$ be the longest interval \emph{without} any balls of colour $k$.
 Then, for each $k$, we have the stochastic domination

 \end{clm}